Still Seek Him

 I format my notes as mostly open-ended questions rather than a lecture or workbook style because I feel that people learn better when they read and compare, think, and discover for themselves, rather than being told.
 This is similar to the "inquiry" approach to learning or to the "Socratic method."
 The question format works well for individual study as well as for a group discussion.
 Hopefully, the questions will help people understand how to think about the Bible to discover truth on their own.
 Or they may simply serve as an example of the types of questions we might ask ourselves or our group as we read and study the Bible.

-I take the literal interpretation.
+I take the literal-historical-grammatical-dispensational interpretation.
 The Bible says what it means and means what it says.
+When using symbolic language it provides the meaning of the symbol.
 I do a lot of cross-referencing, as I believe the Bible interprets itself for us if we compare each verse to others on the same subject.

 Read about my middle-grade novels

 set in the ranching country of Nevada,

 While not overtly Christian books, there is a subtle Christian message in each.

 A great gift for the young readers in your life!

 Excerpts, reviews, order information and more on my website:

 Jan Young - Author